 Statewide, the median number of days from filing to disposition for felony cases is 180.
-Sixtyone percent of offices reported the average days to disposition as 180 days or more.
+Twenty three percent reported average days to disposition as more than 180 days.

 There are three primary ways to obtain an accusatory instrument: grand jury indictment, preliminary hearing or a preliminary hearing with a bind over to grand jury.
 The difference between them is the number of opportunities prosecutors have to assess the strength of cases.
 However, the opportunities need to be balanced against the extra work that is involved.